Mvillarreal88/COVID-ETL/README.md

 <h3 style="color:#FFFFFF">OurWorldInData:</h3>

-* Loaded .json dataset that kept a daily count of deaths attributed to covid in every state.
+* Loaded .json dataset that kept a daily count of deaths attributed to COVID-19 in every state.

 * Since total deaths was what we required, the groupby and max function was utilized to provide a total.